Andres2D/berserk-javascript/data-structures/README.md

 ### Queue
 Is like stacks, but the order is FIFO (First in First out).
 The items are inserted at one end and deleted from the other end.

+## Binary tree
+Is a non linear data structure, where each node has at most two children referred as left child and the right child.